g8a9/ferret/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-nlxplain could always use more documentation, whether as part of the
+ferret could always use more documentation, whether as part of the
-official nlxplain docs, in docstrings, or even on the web in blog posts,
+official ferret docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/g8a9/nlxplain/issues.
+The best way to send feedback is to file an issue at https://github.com/g8a9/ferret/issues.

 If you are proposing a feature: